 You’re sure to encountered Middle East’s famed hospitality along the Jordan Bike Trail; and you’re sure to be offered lots and lots of tea (we’ve even heard stories of people popping out of vans to offer hikers steaming hot cups of tea).
 Don’t be surprised if a shopkeeper refuses payment when you stop to buy a snack (this is often only a gesture of courtesy though – you should still try to pay!).

 Many Jordanians speak foreign languages, particularly English.
 In urban and touristy areas, you’re very likely to be around people who speak English; in more rural parts of Jordan (much of the trail), you’re less likely to encounter English speakers.
 Try to learn at least a few Arabic phrases before your trip!

 Clothing: Much of Jordanian society is more conservative than western societies.
-We advise that you cover yourself from shoulder to knee, and we recommend that women additionally cover their arms/legs when passing through villages and towns.
+We advise that you cover yourself from shoulder to knee, and we recommend that women generally cover their arms/legs (especially when passing through villages and towns).
 We would not recommend that women travel alone.

 Along most of the trail, alcohol will not be readily available—although in Christian areas (Rmeimeen and Fuheis) there are alcohol shops; the Carakale Brewery in Fuheis is worth a visit.